-Cryptocurrency exchanges are platforms that facilitate the trading of cryptocurrencies for other assets, including digital and fiat currencies.
-In effect, cryptocurrency exchanges act as an intermediary between a buyer and a seller and make money through commissions and transaction fees.
+Centralized cryptocurrency exchanges act as an intermediary between a buyer and a seller and make money through commissions and transaction fees.
 You can imagine a CEX to be similar to a stock exchange but for digital assets.

 Advantages of Centralized Cryptocurrency Exchanges